IOWA

 Iowa Health and Wellness Plan

-As Iowa is expanding Medicaid coverage, Iowa Health and Wellness Plan — an Iowa Medicaid program, is now available to eligible Iowa adults age 19-64 with income up to 138% of the Federal Poverty Level.
+As Iowa expands Medicaid, health coverage under the Iowa Health and Wellness Plan (IHAWP) is now available to eligible adults age 19—64 with incomes up to 138% of the Federal Poverty Level.

-Iowa’s Medicaid program extends coverage to pregnant women up to 380% of the federal poverty.
-That’s about $101,270 a year for a family of three.
+It also extends coverage to pregnant women up to 380% of the federal poverty.
+That’s about $8,439 a month for a family of three.

-There are no out-of-pocket costs for the first year and depending on your family income, a very small monthly premium might be required on the subsequent years.
+There are no out-of-pocket costs for the first year and depending on family income, a small monthly contribution might be required on the subsequent years.

 To continue receiving free coverage after the first year, you must complete one of two wellness exams — either a health or dental exam — and complete a health-risk assessment, collectively known as Healthy Behaviors.